-Users or caregivers may control a powerchair, which has batteries and electric motors.
-Steering is most often done via a joystick on the armrest or the rear of the frame.
+Users or caregivers may control a powerchair with batteries and electric motors.
+Steering is most often done via a joystick on the armrest or the frame’s rear.
 Different forms of controls, such as head switches, chin-operated joysticks, sip-and-puff controllers, and so on, may take the role of the traditional manual joystick.
 They increase the number of wheelchair users who can operate independently due to varying degrees of motor impairment.

-Furthermore, a guide to using a wheelchair, powerchairs are typically classified according to their access capabilities.
-An indoor chair can only be used inside on flat, level ground because of its design.
+Furthermore, as a guide to using a wheelchair, powerchairs are typically classified according to their access capabilities.
+You can only use an indoor chair on flat, level ground because of its design.
 An indoor-outdoor chair might help with uneven terrain or steep climbs by limiting your mobility.
 Regardless of how sturdy an outdoor chair is, it will not be able to tackle challenging terrain.
 Only a few people can travel throughout the nation.

 What You Need To Know About Powerchairs